 Document the situation with video and photos on your smartphone.
 Once you have your police report, contact the rental site.

 If you’re tall, you know how important a few extra inches of legroom are on a flight.
 It can be the difference between being comfy or cramped for hours.

 Google Flights is a great way to find the cheapest flight, but you take an extra step to find the most comfortable seat.

-- Get the Chrome browser extension called Legroom for Google Flights.
-When using Google Flights, you’ll also see how much legroom per seat per flight you selected.
+- Get the Chrome browser extension called Legrooms for Google Flights.
+You’ll also see how much legroom per seat per flight you selected when using Google Flights.

 Have you tried one of those “buy now, pay later” services?
-Lots of shoppers love this setup — but now it will show up on your credit report.
+Many shoppers love this setup — but now it will appear on your credit report.
 Speaking of shopping, you can buy a vertical mouse or life-saving headphones.
 (Yep: one gamer’s headphones saved him from a stray bullet.)
 In this episode, I’ll share AirTag news and a cool new Zoom trick that lets you speak with your hands.

 Listen to the podcast here or wherever you get your podcasts.
 Just search for my last name, “Komando.”

 Get more tech know-how on The Kim Komando Show, broadcast on 425+ radio stations and available as a podcast.
 Sign up for Kim’s five-minute, free morning roundup for the latest security breaches and tech news.
 Need help?
 Drop your question for Kim here.

 Copyright 2023, WestStar Multimedia Entertainment.
 All rights reserved.
 By clicking the shopping links, you’re supporting my research.
 As an Amazon Associate, I earn a small commission from qualifying purchases.
 I only recommend products I believe in.